Firefighters Union President Responds To Donald Trump After POTUS Criticizes Union For Endorsing Biden

 The president of the country’s largest firefighters union has responded after Donald Trump lashed out at the union for endorsing Joe Biden for president in 2020, Yahoo News reports.

-On Wednesday, Harold Schaitberger, president of the International Association of Fire Fighters, endorsed the former Vice President in a statement on the union’s website.
+On Wednesday, Harold Schaitberger, president of the International Association of Fire Fighters, endorsed the former vice president in a statement on the union’s website.

 “Based on his unequaled record on our union’s basket of issues and our long-standing core value of having our friends’ backs, the IAFF… has voted unanimously to endorse Joe Biden in his run for president of the United States in the Democratic primary.”